aleblanc70/raspberry/README.md

 You will need a Tailscale subscription

 Big thanks to:
 Johan Siebens
 https://github.com/jsiebens/hashi-up/
 https://johansiebens.dev/
 Made my life easier with hashicorp product deployment

-More to come..
+More to come...

-Order to run my scripts
+## Order to run my scripts
 Make sure to adjust tne inventory.yaml file.
 Upgrade the os on all nodes.
 ansible-playbook rasp_upgrade-os.yaml